Valerie

 She listened to music much of

-humans and elicited thoughts and feelings she could not otherwise have.
+the artists and elicited thoughts and feelings she could not otherwise have.

 1. On the band Tool: She explains why she loved their music so much.
 She was born at the right time, for the 1990s provided her with many bands that expressed anger, despair, and anxiety, thereby mirroring her emotions.
 She never liked sweet, melodic music.
-From a young age she listened to Papa Roach, Limp Bizkit, Linkin Park, Korn, Rage Against the Machine, and Slipnot.
+From a young age she listened to Pink Floyd, Papa Roach, Limp Bizkit, Linkin Park, Korn, Rage Against the Machine, and Slipnot.
 She loved Einstürzende Neubauten for the complexity and novelty of their music.
 Because of them, she taught herself German.
 She could recognize songs in a second, and perfectly sing complex musical lines.

 On the Female Problem